 You have the right to access the personal information we hold about you under the Data Protection Act 1998; this is called a Subject Access Request.
 Please make your Subject Access Request to us in writing.
 If you prefer, we can provide you with a form which also includes some guidance notes to help you do this.
-Simply download the form here, contact us by telephone, visit your local branch or write to us.
+Simply download the Subject Access Request form (PDF 96KB) Opens in a new window, contact us by telephone, visit your local branch or write to us.
 Please be advised a fee of £10 is applicable per request.

 If you have any questions about the way in which we collect or process your information, please contact us.
 Similarly, if the information we hold about you is incorrect or out of date, please let us know and we will investigate further to correct any inaccuracies.
-You can also find out more about your rights under the Data Protection Act by visiting the Information Commissioner's Office website at ICO.org.uk or by writing to: Information Commissioner's Office website at www.ICO.org.uk or by writing to: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow SK9 5AF.
+You can also find out more about your rights under the Data Protection Act by visiting the Information Commissioner's Office website at ICO.org.uk or by writing to: Information Commissioner's Office website at www.ICO.org.uk Opens new website in another window or by writing to: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow SK9 5AF.